marciof/Eon/specification/specification.md

 - No undefined behavior, consistent.
 - Everything is a value, never null.
 - Right things easier than wrong things, encouraged, and the only way.
-- Immutable data structures (except for references), no defensive copying.
+- Immutable data structures, no defensive copying.
 - Principle of Least Surprise: "The design should match the user's experience, expectations, and mental models."
 - "Keep the language specification simple enough to hold in a programmer's head."